Duration

 Programme overview

-Our Master of Paediatrics will enable you to lead the progress of child health within your respective fields.
+Our Master of Paediatrics will enable you to lead the improvement of child health within your field.

 With a Master of Paediatrics, your research will improve the quality of paediatric care for both local and wider communities across Aotearoa.

-The programme can be completed full-time in 18 months or part-time in 36 months.
+The programme can be completed full-time in 18 months, or part-time in 36 months (for the Masters component only, which is additional to completing the requirements for the Postgraduate Diploma of Paediatrics).
 You are encouraged to pursue part-time study.
 Extramural study is an option.

 Programme structure